Operation Nordseetour: Attack on Convoy WS 5A

 Once refuelling was complete, Admiral Hipper began searching for convoys on the key route between Halifax in Canada and the United Kingdom.
 She patrolled to the south of the routes taken by convoys though, and did not encounter any.
 The crew endured another hurricane level storm, the cruiser's starboard engine failed and she ran dangerously low on fuel at one point.
 Admiral Hipper refuelled again from Friedrich Breme on 16 and 20 December.
-On 20 December Meisel decided to conclude the operation, and set course for Brest in occupied France.
+When Admiral Sheer attacked a British merchant ship off West Africa during 18 December, her captain did not attempt to jam the distress calls with the goal of encouraging the Royal Navy to focus on his ship rather than Admiral Hipper.
+On 20 December Meisel decided to conclude the operation, and set course for Brest.